Robbie-Cook/jekyll-branding-site/_site/README.md

-# jekyll-base
+# Branding website

-A barebones jekyll template
+This is a jekyll website to represent a brand.